MireyNM/-Pewlett-Hackard-Analysis/README.md

 ## Results
 ### 1. The Number of Retiring Employees by Title
 Table 2 shows the following:
-- There are 72458 retirement-age employees in the company and these positions need to be filled when the "silver tsunami" begins.
+- There are 72458 retirement-age employees in the company.
+- These positions need to be filled when the "silver tsunami" begins.
 - 70.16% of retirement-age employees are in Senior positions (Senior Engineer and Senior Staff) which may be alarming for the company as Senior employees are the most experienced and skilled.
 - There are only 2 managers in retirement age but as we have seen before there are just 5 active managers in the company.
 Therefore, I would suggest for the decision-makers in the company to hire more managers.

 ### 2. The Employees Eligible for the Mentorship Program
-Table 3 shows us that there are 1549 employees eligible for the mentorship program which could help in skills transfer between employees.
+Table 3 shows us that:
+- There are 1549 employees eligible for the mentorship program.
+- These employees could help in skills transfer to junior employees.
+- This table is hard to define if we have enough eligible people to prepare the next generation (it is hard to go through 1549 rows)
-In order to know if there are enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees, I wrote the following query to create a table (See Table 4) showing the number of employees eligible for the mentorship program by title.
+- In order to know if there are enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees, I wrote the following query to create a table (See Table 4) showing the number of employees eligible for the mentorship program by title.

 **Query to create mentorship eligibility by titles table**
 ```